grblHAL/Plugin_plasma/README.md

 The minimum percentage allowed is 10%, values below this will be set to 10%.
 The maximum percentage allowed is 100%, values above this will be set to 100%.

+#### Materials

+The plugin can load and partially make use of LinuxCNC and/or SheetCam style material files.
+Loading is from either a SD card or from root mounted littlefs file system.

+The following files are currently loaded from if present:
+* LinuxCNC: _/linuxcnc/material.cfg_
+* SheetCam: _/sheetcam/default.tools_

+Additionally materials can be modified or added by LinuxCNC style _magic_ [gcode comments](https://linuxcnc.org/docs/html/plasma/qtplasmac.html#plasma:magic-comments).

+To select the material to use `M190P<n>` where `<n>` is the material number.
+If NGC parameter support is enabled in the controller the feedrate from the selected material can be set by adding `F#<_hal[plasmac.cut-feed-rate]>` to the gcode file.

+Currently loaded materials can be output to the sender console with the `$EM` command, the output is in a machine readable format.

+> [!NOTE]
+> Settings updated via _magic_ comments are currently _not_ written back to the material file.

 #### Dependencies:

 Driver must support a number of auxiliary I/O ports, at least one digital input for the arc ok signal.